wgseligman/GramsSim/util/README.md

     options->GetOption("inputfile",inputFileName);

     // Open the ROOT input file.
 Note that ROOT requires that
-    // its string be comverted into C-style strings; it can't
+    // its string be converted into C-style strings; it can't
     // handle std::string objects as arguments.
     auto input = new TFile(inputFileName.c_str());